 No one ever wants to lose a tooth, but sometimes, it’s necessary for optimal oral health.
 There are several reasons why a tooth would need to be extracted, whether due to decay or improper growth.
-Your Harmony Dental Pearland or Pasadena dentist will help you decide if extraction is the best option for you.
+Your Harmony Dental Pearland dentist will help you decide if extraction is the best option for you.

 Not everyone gets their wisdom teeth, but they usually come in during the late teens and early 20s.
 Often, they are impacted or do not fully emerge.
 This can cause pain and swelling, and also has the potential to develop an infection or a cyst.